iron-io/docs/worker/reference/api/index.md

 #### Response

-The response will be a JSON object.
+The response will be a JSON object describing the stacks supported by IronWorker.
+This is only relevant to old style code packages.

 Sample: